udacity/pdsnd_github/README.md

 ### Credits
 Udacity has really helped in completing this project successfully.
-With the help of https://www.udacity.com/ this project has been created.
+With the help of https://www.udacity.com/ this project has been created successfully